 Honestly, the only complaint that I had the entire night was that there was a drunk couple next to use who kept yelling “PLAY SAD MACHINE!” and I wanted to whack them upside the head.
 Please don’t ruin this for me.

-My favourite parts of the shower were obviously when he played songs from Virtual Self, since I don’t listen to much of the genre outside of him.
+My favourite parts of the show were obviously when he played songs from Virtual Self, since I don’t listen to much of the genre outside of him.
 I went pretty hard to ANGEL VOICES in particular, since I had been picturing how glorious it would be to experience live since the day it came out.

 After the Show